I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 A hair treatment is also called a hair mask or deep conditioner.
 They give a shot of moisture deep into the hair strands, which is more than your average surface-level conditioner can do.
 They strengthen and repair hair so they grow healthier and softer.

 The best hair mask is made with nourishing ingredients such as coconut oil, avocado, argan oil, biotin, shea butter, keratin, and plant-based proteins.
 Bleach strips away so much from your hair and powerful treatments can replenish moisture in a single-use.
-Use only the best products on your hair so you can reap amazing results down the line.
+Use only the best products and ingredients on your hair so you can reap amazing results down the line.

 What’s the best way to use a treatment product on bleached hair?